 Hudson River Valley Biking Tour Itinerary

-Your tour begins on Sunday with a tour of the FDR mansion in Hyde Park.
-You can drive directly to the FDR mansion and then on to our inn, the Beekman Arms in Rhinebeck, and leave your car there for the duration of the tour.
-This tour is also easily accessed from New York City – via Amtrak from Penn Station on Sunday morning, and our leaders will be happy to meet you at the station in Rhinecliff.
+Your tour begins on Sunday with a short warm up ride starting at 2 pm.
+You can drive directly to the Beekman Arms in Rhinebeck and leave your car there for the duration of the tour.
+This tour is also easily accessed from New York City – just take the 11:20 am Amtrak from Penn Station on Sunday morning and our leaders will be happy to meet you at 1:00 at the station in Rhinecliff.
 Check in is at the Beekman Arms, considered to be America’s oldest continually operating inn in America.
 The inn still retains the original wide plank floors, overhead beams and huge stone hearth that once greeted such luminaries as George Washington, Benedict Arnold and Alexander Hamilton.
-After settling into your lovely spacious room in the new “Courtyard” addition, you will want to take a leisurely stroll around the charming village of Rhinebeck, famous for its tree-lined streets, Victorian, Colonial and Greek revival buildings, boutique stores and gourmet restaurants.
-An always popular sight is the delightful 1844 Henry Delamater House, a classic example of American Gothic, with exuberant gingerbread woodwork making it seem like something out of an ancient fairy tale.
+After your ride and settling into your lovely spacious room in the new “Courtyard” addition, you will want to take a leisurely stroll around the charming village of Rhinebeck, famous for its tree-lined streets, Victorian, Colonial and Greek revival buildings, boutique stores and gourmet restaurants.
+An always popular sight is the delightful 1844 Henry Delamater House, a quintessential example of American Gothic whose exuberant gingerbread woodwork makes it seem like something out of an ancient fairy tale.
 Our evening begins with a wonderful dinner at the Beekman Arms followed by a get-together to go over the plans for the rest of your tour.
 Perhaps you will want to enjoy a nightcap in the Colonial Tap Room, a handsome pub that has been serving thirsty travelers for over 200 years.

 MONDAY | Distance: 24 or 34 miles | Terrain: Easier with an Intermediate option | Beekman Arms